Super League: 2009–2014: Expansion and licensing

 In June 2008, the RFL confirmed that the Super League would be expanded from 12 teams to 14 in 2009 with the playoffs also expanding to 8 teams, and on 22 July 2008 the RFL confirmed the teams awarded licences.
 The teams announced were the 12 existing Super League teams along with National League 1 teams, Celtic Crusaders and Salford.
-Celtic Crusaders becoming the first Welsh team to play in Super League and the only team to be awarded a licence who had never played in the Super League previously.
+Celtic Crusaders became the first Welsh team to play in Super League and the only team to be awarded a licence who had never played in the Super League previously.

 Featherstone Rovers, Halifax, Leigh and Widnes all failed to attain a licence.
 Leigh and Widnes, especially, were disappointed with their exclusions with Leigh's chairman being extremely critical of the RFL.

 By the end of the 2008 season, Salford and Celtic Crusaders finished 13th and 14th respectively and the Grand Final was won by the League Leaders, Leeds Rhinos for a fourth time.
 The following season Crusaders made the playoffs but were knocked out in the first round.
 League Leaders Wigan won the Grand Final.

 By 2011 the Crusaders were suffering financial difficulties and entered administration and were deducted four points.
 Salford on the other hand despite never making the playoffs in the three years since they were promoted were in a much better financial position.

-During this period the league was being dominated by Leeds and St Helens with Leeds winning 3 titles and St Helens appearing in every Grand Final.
+During this period the league was dominated by Leeds and St Helens with Leeds winning three titles and St Helens appearing in every Grand Final.